tpg/timewarp/readme.md

 ```

 # Usage

-**Note:** Timewarp is pre-v1 and is subject to a lot of changes.
-I will try to keep this documentation up-to-date, but I can't promise anything until version 1.

 An iCalendar object is generally composed of a number of properties and calender components.
 A calendar object MUST contain at least one calendar component, and will often not contain more than one, although entirely possible.